 A few months ago, on July 4th to be exact, we introduced a new member to our family.
 His name is Odin and he is a mix of Alaskan Husky and Siberian Husky.
 Matter of fact he is the puppy in the picture below.
 There are several things you need to know whether you’re getting a puppy for the first time or are bringing another dog into your home, you need to consider a few things.
 First of all, are you a patient person?
 Do you have the energy for a new puppy?
 Let’s take a closer look to determine if a new puppy is right for you.

 Are You a Patient Person?

 First things first.
 Puppies need to be trained.
 This means there will be accidents and a puppy will probably chew on some of your favorite items.
-You need to be a patient person to raise and train a puppy to behave and to go outside to relief himself.
+You need to be a patient person to raise and train a puppy to behave and to go outside to relieve himself.
 If you see yourself getting upset each time your puppy pees on the floor or chews up a slipper, a puppy is not a good option for you.
 You’re better off getting an older dog that has been house trained.
 Just be aware that even house trained dogs will use the bathroom in the house when he is adjusting to a new home.

 Do You Have Time to Train a Puppy?

 It takes a lot of time to train a puppy.
 Not only do you have to house train her, but you need to help her learn not to bite when she plays and not to chew on your things.
 A puppy will also require getting up in the middle of the night to take her outside for the first few weeks.
 Puppies cannot hold it throughout the night because their bladders are so tiny.
 If you don’t want to get up in the middle of the night, you don’t need a puppy.

 Do You Have the Energy for a Puppy?